We all have a role to play in helping to conserve water. Learn what you can do cut back on water use and potentially save money along the way.

 Rebates for your Home

-Hayward water customers can also take advantages of water conservation rebates available for rain barrels and lawn conversions.
+Hayward water customers can also take advantage of water conservation rebates available for rain barrels and lawn conversions.

 Multifamily Rebates & No-Cost Consulting for Energy and Water Savings

-Green Energy Upgrade California's Bay Area Multifamily Building Enhancements offers cash rebates and no-cost energy consulting for multifamily properties that undertake energy and water upgrades.
+The Bay Area Multifamily Building Enhancements (BAMBE) program offers cash rebates and no-cost energy consulting for multifamily properties that undertake energy and water upgrades.
 The program assists in planning energy savings improvements designed to save 15% or more of the building's energy and water usage and provides $750 per unit in rebates to help pay for the upgrade.

 Green House Calls